magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 * a CLJS source code;
 * a `boot` build file to compile CLJS source code.

-Even if CLJS does not dictate specific directory structure, it's a good practice to organize your project in such a way that it will be easy for anyone, even yourself in a few months, to be able to understand the project components and its structure.
+Even if CLJS does not dictate a specific directory structure, it's a good practice to organize your project in such a way that it will be easy for anyone, even yourself in a few months, to be able to understand the project components and its structure.
 Moreover, each